I often describe the stock market as a battlefield … And the evening star candlestick pattern is all about battle.

 Every day I’m amazed and grateful for this platform.
-It has all my favorite screens built in (I even helped design the platform), but you can set custom screens to match whatever it is you’re looking for.
+It has all my favorite screens built-in (I helped design the platform and I’m an investor).
+But you can set custom screens to match whatever you’re looking for.

-If you’re wondering why you should pay for a stock screener, let me lay it out very simply.
-The free stock screeners have a delay between the data being generated and being delivered.
-If you’re going to day trade you need real-time access.
-Simple as that.
+If you’re wondering why you should pay for a stock screener, let me lay it out.
+Free stock screeners have a data delay.
+If you’re going to day trade, you need real-time access.
+These volatile stocks move fast.

 Stick to Your Trading Plan

-Because there are a limited number of patterns and a limited number of things you need to put in your plan.
+There are a limited number of patterns and a limited number of things you need to put in your plan.
 If you get on it and learn them, you can start creating a trading plan.
-Then, when the time comes to trade you’ll know exactly what you’re going to do in any situation.
+Then, when the time comes to trade, you’ll know exactly what you’re going to do in any situation.

 Never Stop Learning

-You can learn patterns like the evening star candlestick pattern.
-You can learn setups and risk vs. reward.
-You can learn all the things you need to learn to make a single trade.
-But trading is a vast subject and we are all individuals.
+You can learn patterns like the evening star pattern.
+You can learn about setups and risk/reward.
+You can learn everything you need to learn to make a trade.
+But trading is vast, and no two traders are exactly alike.

-I have students who trade completely different than I trade.
-I like to keep things simple with setups like the first green day.
-But I have students who love to short.
-I have students who study lots of technical indicators like the MACD or the RSI.
-Some are trading small accounts and a few are trading massive accounts.
+I have top students who trade completely differently from me.
+I like to keep things simple with setups like the first green day or morning panic.
+But I have students who love to short or study technical indicators like the MACD or the RSI.

 The Bottom Line

-The evening star candlestick pattern signals a reversal from a bullish to a bearish trend.
-Traders identify this pattern and use it to determine exit positions on long trades and entry positions on short trades.
+The evening star pattern signals a trend reversal from a bullish to a bearish.
+Traders who spot this pattern may use it to determine when it’s time to exit long positions or enter short trades.
 Study up!

-Are you a trader?
+I want to hear from you!
 Do you use the evening star candlestick pattern when you trade?
 Comment below and let me know how it works for you.
-New to trading?
-Comment below and let’s get you going in the right direction!